Macro

 The Macro-control makes it possible to include dynamic content, generated with a cshtml file, in both Campaign and Transactional Emails.

-This can be used to generate recipient-specific content like discounts, promotions, personalized content or render a recipit.
+This can be used to generate recipient-specific content like discounts, promotions, personalized content or render a receipt.
 When using a Macro you have 100% control over the rendered HTML.

 Creating a Macro